 The resort is well-connected thanks to the 42 different lifts that include 2xgondolas and trams, 5x high-speed sixes, 1xquad chairs, 5xhigh-speed quads, 12xtriple chairs, 10x Double Chairs, and 7xT-Bars.
 These lifts help skiers get easy access to different slopes and the terrain parks.

-Squaw Valley has over 6000 acres of skiable terrain and 233 runs with the longest run measuring 3.2 miles long.
+The combined area of Squaw Valley and Alpine Meadows has over 6000 acres of skiable terrain and 270+ runs with the longest run measuring 3.2 miles long.
 It gets plenty of snow in winter right at the start of the season.
 But any difference in the quality and quantity of snow is covered by its modern snowmaking machines.

 The Squaw Valley Ski Resort is one of the top-rated ski resorts for experts and freeride skiers.
 Overall the resort ranks at number 4 in North America.